Documentation Index

 ]

-For vision models, you can apply the chat template using the processor's .apply_chat_template() method:
+You can then apply the chat template using the processor’s .apply_chat_template() method:

 from transformers import AutoProcessor